 - Musical CD: Singing Lea Goldberg

-- This unique collection has all the greatest songs written with the poetry of Lea Goldberg, one of the most famous Jewish poets and writers of the last century.
+- This unique musical collection has all the greatest songs written with the poetry of Lea Goldberg, one of the most famous Jewish poets and writers of the last century.
 All the songs are performed by top Israeli female artists.

 - A Documentary film: The Five Houses of Lea Goldberg by Director Yair Qedar